Ralmao/breast_cancer/README.md

 # breast_cancer
-Using LogisticRegression from sklearn.linear_model for breast cancer classification model
+Using LogisticRegression from sklearn.linear_model for breast cancer segmentation model
 libraries:
 import pandas as pd
 import numpy as np